Superalgos/Superalgos/README.md

 # Superalgos Desktop App Documentation

-The Superalgos Desktop App is the client application of the Superalgos Platform suite, and provides a visual environment for developing and automating trading strategies.
+The Superalgos Desktop App is the client application of the Superalgos Platform suite, and provides a visual environment for developing and automating crypto-trading strategies.

 This is a pre-release in alpha stage.
 The app is still under heavy development.
 We appreciate your help testing the app and reporting any errors you may experience.